microsoft/Dynamics365-Sensor-Data-Intelligence-ARMDeployments/EXTENDED_USE.md

 Since the Stream Analytics jobs are at the center of the Azure-hosted Sensor Data Intelligence architecture, it is mandatory to have them running in a VNet before the IoT Hub, Azure Function, Storage, and Service Bus can have VNet isolation.

-To add VNet isolation to your Stream Analytics jobs, see <https://docs.microsoft.com/azure/stream-analytics/connect-job-to-vnet>.
+To add VNet isolation to your Stream Analytics jobs and cluster, see <https://docs.microsoft.com/azure/stream-analytics/connect-job-to-vnet>.

 ### Redis Cache